Dozerhank/cryptotrading/README.md

 Ideas for later:

 1) Lite version that allows users to use simulated trades
-2) Levels of agression for trades
+2) Levels of agression for trade.
-3)